faenrandir/a_careful_examination/documents/christianity/problems_with_christianity.md

     > If any man come to me, and hate not his father, and mother, and wife, and children, and brethren, and sisters, yea, and his own life also, he cannot be my disciple.

-*Why would I want my children to be taught that they should not say 'hi' to people who believe differently than them?
+*Why would I want my children to be taught that they should not greet people who believe differently than them?
 Whey would I want my children to be taught to hate their family if they don't subscribe to the same set of unfalsifiable beliefs?*

 ## An emphasis on "sin" instead of morality

-Christianity and Mormonism both place a strong emphasis on "sin", and this can stunt moral reasoning and warp behavior so that what is most moral is secondary to what is considered "sin", [no matter the moral consequence or magnitude](https://www.youtube.com/watch?v=S-dfOQUc8vQ&feature=emb_logo).
+Christianity and Mormonism both place a strong emphasis on "sin", and this can stunt moral reasoning and warp behavior so that what is most moral is secondary to what is considered "sin", [no matter the moral consequence or magnitude](https://www.youtube.com/watch?v=S-dfOQUc8vQ&feature=emb_logo).[^sin]

 Consider Richard Bellrock's arguments in [Sin Does Not Exist: And Believing That It Does Is Ruining Us](https://sunstonemagazine.com/sin-does-not-exist/).